 Severe violence occurred in Gujarat in 2002.
-Modi, then Chief minister, gave a public statement that local Muslims were responsible for the burning of the train near Godhra which was carrying Hindu passengers returning from Ayodhya, after attending a religious ceremony held at the site of the demolished Babri Masjid.
-A bandh was called by Vishwa Hindu Parishad.
-There were riots and anti-Muslim violence everywhere in Gujarat.
+Modi, the then chief minister, gave a public statement that local muslims were responsible for the burning of the train near Godhra which was carrying hindu passengers returning from Ayodhya after attending a religious ceremony held at the site of the demolished Babri Masjid.
+A bandhwas called by Vishwa Hindu Parishad.
+There were riots and anti-muslim violence everywhere in Gujarat.
 Over 2000 people reported to have been killed in the violence.
-The violence included incidents like mass rape, mutiliation of women etc. The riot became a hot topic for debate and involvement of Modi in inducing the violence was suspected.
+The violence included incidents like mass rape, mutiliation of women, etc. The riot became a hot topic for debate and involvement of Modi in inducing the violence was suspected.
 People called it as an example of 'State Terrorism'.
 Modi had to face an enquiry by the 'Special Investigation Team' to make clear his involvement in the violence.
 However, there were no evidences against Modi.
-In 2012, the case was closed with the consent of The Supreme Court.
+In 2012, the case was closed with the consent of the Supreme Court.

 Aftermath of the riots:

 People from the state and outside demanded Modi's resignation from the office.
 Modi resigned as the chief minister of Gujarat.
 During subsequent election also he used anti-Muslim rhetoric in his campaigns though he denied it later.

 On 22 December 2002 he won the election and became the chief minister of Gujarat for the 2nd term.